ibm-cloud-docs/cloud-logs/export-data.md

 7. Select the number of pages that you want to export.

-   You can export up to the first 20 pages, that is, aproximately 2000 logs records.{: note}
+    You can export up to the first 20 pages, that is, aproximately 2000 logs records.
+    {: note}

 8. Select the filter applied to the export.